About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 5:1-25 The Book of 2 Samuel [in Smaller Chunks]

-[However,] David [captured] the [fortress] of Zion, [which] is the city of David.
-David said on that day, [Whoever] gets up to the [guttering] & [attacks] the Jebusites, the lame & blind, [who are despised] by David, shall be the chief & captain.
+[However,] David [captured] the strong hold, [a.k.a. fortress,] of Zion, [which] is the city of David.
+And David said on that day, [Whoever gets] up to the [guttering,] & [attacks] the Jebusites, & the lame & blind, [who] are hated, [a.k.a. despised, by] David, shall be the chief, [a.k.a. leader,] & captain.

 And the Lord said to David, Go up, for I will [certainly] deliver the Philistines into your hand.
-And David came to Baal Perazim & [defeated] them there & said, The Lord has broken [out] upon [my] enemies, [in front of] me, like the waters [raging through a break.]
+And David came to Baal Perazim & [defeated] them there, & said, The Lord [has] broken [out] upon [my] enemies, [in front of] me, like the waters [raging through] [a break.]